Recommended for long-term investors on the hunt for low fees and focusing on the UK and US markets

 Freetrade has some drawbacks though: there are only US and UK stocks and ETFs.
 There are only a few research and educational tools, and you can't use credit/debit cards for transfers.

-If you need basic execution of stock and ETFs from the main UK and US exchanges for free and you prefer an easy-to-use mobile trading platform, Freetrade is a good choice.
+If you need an instant (market) or basic execution of stock and ETFs from the main UK and US exchanges for free and you prefer an easy-to-use mobile trading platform, Freetrade is a good choice.